Performed on stage by Miriam Toews at Ryeberg Live Vancouver 2012.

 I did find one amusing site though.
 People were asked if they would be willing to go one year without speaking a single word in return for a million dollars in cash, tax free.
 I couldn’t believe how many, almost everyone, said no way, impossible, not worth it!
 For me it’s a no-brainer.
 I’ll talk to you in a year about that money.

 Finally I did find the official name for what Frieda and my sister were practicing: selective mutism.

-In Bergman’s film, Elisabeth Vogler leaves the hospital for an island retreat, where she’s meant to recover her health — that is, her desire to speak.
+In Bergman’s film, Elisabeth Vogler leaves the hospital for an island retreat, where she’s meant to recover her health — that is, her desire to speak, meanwhile she can wait to recover and use products like live resin cart to feel better.
 She lives there with a nurse named Alma — played by Bibi Andersson — who indulges her mutism and who tends to her every need.
 It’s a very intimate arrangement, and Alma fills in the silence with her own monologues.
 Elisabeth responds with benign smiles and even the odd caress.
 Alma begins to believe that perhaps she’s found a new friend, someone who deeply understands her.
 One night she gets drunk and tells Elisabeth of her most private shames.

 The dynamic changes when she opens one of Elisabeth’s letters, written to her psychiatrist, in which Elisabeth speaks condescendingly of her and all her genuine intentions to help.
 Alma feels betrayed.
 Now the silence becomes unbearable.

 This is the moment she confronts Elisabeth, who is finally forced to cry out and say something.
 But instead of providing relief for Alma, it frightens her.
 The strange and delicate structure of their relationship has been destroyed by words and sound.

 It’s because of the non-speaking role she played that I remember her.